mwyvr/hugo-smorg/README.md

 # hugo-smorg

-Created on March 1, 2018 this mobile-first, responsive, reasonably minimalistic [Hugo](https://gohugo.io/) theme suitable for an individual or small organization to adapt as need be.
+This is a responsive mobile-first [Bulma][]-powered, reasonably minimalistic [Hugo](https://gohugo.io/) theme suitable for an individual or small organization to adapt as need be.

 This theme will keep pace with current Hugo features.